U.S. flag

 Learn more about how to submit your application from:

 How your application will be reviewed.
 All proposals are reviewed by independent peer review panels consisting of both researchers and practitioners.
 Panel members read each proposal, assess the technical merits and policy relevance of the proposed research, and typically meet to discuss their assessments.
-Panelists are asked to base their reviews on criteria set forth in the solicitation.
+Panelists are asked to base their reviews on criteria set forth in the notice of funding opportunity.
 The panel assessments and any accompanying NIJ staff reports are submitted to the NIJ Director.
 All final grant award decisions are made by the Assistant Attorney General or the NIJ Director.
 Learn more about proposal review.

 Interested in becoming a peer reviewer for NIJ?
 Learn how.